Allie Esiri: Poetry anthologies

-Esiri's follow-up anthology, A Poem for Every Day of the Year was published in 2017, with the daily audiobook poems read by Helena Bonham Carter and Sir Simon Russell Beale.
-The Guardian selected it as one of the ten best ever poetry books.
+Esiri's follow-up anthology, A Poem for Every Day of the Year was published in 2017, with the audiobook read by Helena Bonham Carter and Sir Simon Russell Beale.
+The Guardian selected it as one of the ten best-ever poetry books.
 The Times chose the audiobook as one of their best audiobooks of the year.
-Shakespeare for Every Day of the Year was published in 2019 again in print form and with an audiobook read by actors including Paapa Essiedu, Damian Lewis, Helen McCrory and Simon Russell Beale.
-It was The Times best audiobook and chosen in The Observer list of best books of the year.
-A Poet for Every Day of the Year was published in September 2021, with a poem and bio of a different poet featured each day.
-A Nursery Rhyme for Every Night of the Year was published by Macmillan Children's Books in March 2023, 365 Poems for Life was published in October 2023 and A Poem for Every Day of Christmas in late 2024.
+The next in the series, Shakespeare for Every Day of the Year, was published in 2019 in print form, and with an audiobook read by actors including Damian Lewis, Paapa Essiedu, Helen McCrory and Simon Russell Beale.
+It was chosen as one of The Times best audiobook and The Observer best books of the year.
+Subsequent books with similar accolades: A Poet for Every Day of the Year, published in September 2021, with a poem and short biography of a different poet featured each day; A Nursery Rhyme for Every Night of the Year, published in March 2023; 365 Poems for Life, published in October 2023; and A Poem for Every Day of Christmas, published in 2024.
+Sleep, A Poem for Every Quiet Hour of the Night will be published November 2026.

 Acting career

-Esiri read Modern and Medieval Languages at St Catharine's College, University of Cambridge Allie joined Catz in 1985 to study Modern & Medieval Languages where she appeared in productions including The Winter's Tale directed by Tim Supple and a production of Cyrano de Bergerac, directed by Sam Mendes.
-Byrne's first major television role was in the Agatha Christie's Poirot adaptation of The Mysterious Affair at Styles in 1990.
-In 1992 she played Olivia in an English Shakespeare Company production of Twelfth Night directed by Michael Pennington and Macbeth directed by Michael Bogdanov.
+Esiri read Modern and Medieval Languages at St Catharine's College, Cambridge, and appeared in productions including The Winter's Tale directed by Tim Supple and Cyrano de Bergerac, directed by Sam Mendes.
+Her first major television role was in the Agatha Christie's Poirot adaptation of The Mysterious Affair at Styles in 1990.
+In 1992 she played Olivia in an English Shakespeare Company production of Twelfth Night directed by Michael Pennington, and appeared in Macbeth directed by Michael Bogdanov.

-In 1995, she played Lady Kiely in the television programme Sharpe's Battle, alongside Sean Bean and Hugh Fraser, with whom she had previously appeared in the Agatha Christie's Poirot adaptation of The Mysterious Affair at Styles.
-She played one of the lead roles in the ITV series Call Red (1996), a seven-part series.
+In 1995, she played Lady Kiely in the television programme Sharpe's Battle, alongside Sean Bean and Hugh Fraser.
+She played one of the lead roles in the ITV seven-part series Call Red (1996).
 She also appeared in the Merchant Ivory Productions film, Howards End and the Kenneth Branagh film In the Bleak Midwinter.
 In 1999 she played environmental activist Teri Riley opposite Trevor Eve in the TV film Doomwatch: Winter Angel.
-Other acting credits include the sitcoms Men Behaving Badly and Goodnight Sweetheart, the TV dramas A Touch of Frost, Minder and Van der Valk, Dr Faustus at Greenwich Theatre and David Hare's The Secret Rapture.
+Other acting credits include leads in Men Behaving Badly, Goodnight Sweetheart, A Touch of Frost, Minder, Van der Valk, Dr Faustus at Greenwich Theatre, and David Hare's The Secret Rapture.